• Skip to primary navigation

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Doing so allows me to create more unique content and recipes for you.

-This spicy pickle relish recipe is perfect.
+This Spicy Pickle Relish recipe is perfect.
 Tangy, sweet, with just a bit of heat.
-It will soon become your go-to relish for hot dogs, burgers, and more and the perfect way to add a little something something to your low carb and keto dishes! #pickle #relish #cucumber #spicy #lowcarb #keto #easy #canning #recipe | bobbiskozykitchen.com
+It will soon become your go-to relish for hot dogs, burgers, and more and is the perfect way to add a little something something to your low carb and keto dishes!

 I feel all farmer-ish and stuff.

-It is actually something that I have been wanting to do for years, but have just put it off for one reason or another.
 I guess the 3+ pounds of cucumbers that popped up in my garden spurred me on to get it done.
-The last thing I want to do is waste any bit of the gorgeous garden veggies that I grew with my two little hands.
+The last thing I want to do is waste any bit of the gorgeous garden veggies that I grew with my own little hands.

 It is hard to believe that this girl, the one that could barely keep a chive plant alive, has two raised bed gardens that have actually done OK this year.

 We just won't discuss the whole beet issue.
-Nothing like sprouting 18 gorgeous little baby beet plants, then planting them in the garden, and watching all but one die but, like I said, we won't discuss that.
+Nothing like sprouting 18 gorgeous little baby beet plants, then planting them in the garden, and watching all but one die but, as I said, we won't discuss that.

 I will tell you one cool thing, come in close so I can whisper, I don't want this getting around to just anybody.....